 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-The Sub-Fund does not commit to any minimum of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 10% of the Sub-Fund's total net assets.